viraj-nikam/canvas/readme.md

 ## Installation

-You can use composer to install Canvas into your Laravel project:
+You may use composer to install Canvas into your Laravel project:

 ```bash
 composer require cnvs/canvas